 Then suddenly, you can no longer practice that specialty.
 Injury has affected your ability to operate, or some neurological condition affects other skills.
 You can still practice medicine but not in that specialty, and your income drops accordingly.

 This could be a disaster for physicians who are still paying off debt, but that income at its highest level can be protected with the right type of disability insurance, according to J. Michael Hegwood.
-He is assistant vice president of brokage marketing of AMA Insurance, an American Medical Association subsidiary.
+He is assistant vice president of brokage marketing of AMA Insurance Agency Inc., an American Medical Association subsidiary.

-“We felt it was important to create more flexibility within our disability program and introduced new coverage options earlier this summer,” Hegwood said.
-“This coverage is available from AMA Insurance and is underwritten by New York Life Insurance, and the added flexibility can be particularly valuable for young physicians.”
+“It was important to create more flexibility within our disability program and introduced new coverage options last year,” Hegwood said.
+“This coverage—introduced in the summer of 2022—is available through AMA Insurance and is underwritten by New York Life Insurance, and the added flexibility can be particularly valuable for young physicians.”

 “As a cardiologist, for instance, you might go from making $60,000 as a resident to earning $400,000 in practice.
 That ability to earn a living as a physician, in this case as a cardiologist, is extremely valuable and should be insured,” said Hegwood.